Kabul Dreams

 Kabul Dreams is a rock band from Afghanistan, established in 2008 in Kabul.
-The band consists of Sulyman Qardash (lead singer and guitarist), Siddique Ahmed (bassist) and Jai Dhar (drummer).
+The band consists of Sulyman Qardash (lead singer and guitarist) and Siddique Ahmed (bassist).
 The band is managed by Alykhan Kaba.
 Kabul Dreams has paved the way for a modest but growing rock scene in Afghanistan, rebuilding itself after decades of war.
 The band's motivation to perform came from their own love for music, but also from a public hunger for a new life after war – a life that included new music and art.

 History

 All of the band members were born in Afghanistan, but they were displaced to neighboring countries as refugees during the Taliban reign – Sulyman Qardash in Uzbekistan, Siddique Ahmed in Pakistan, and Mojtaba Habibi Shandiz in Iran.
 After the fall of the Taliban regime, the band members returned to Afghanistan and met each other in Kabul.
 Since the bandmates originate from different regions, they do not share a common first language, and perform in English.
 Their musical influences include Sex Pistols, Metallica, Nirvana and Oasis.

 In April 2013, Kabul Dreams released their first album, Plastic Words.
 The album was mixed by Grammy winner Alan Sanderson, who has previously worked with artists including Michael Jackson and The Rolling Stones.

 In 2014, the band relocated to Oakland, California to grow their presence in the American music scene.
 While the band had experience performing in Europe and Asia, they made their North American debut that year at the high-profile arts festival, South by Southwest.
 They have played several more shows since then, located primarily in the Bay Area.
 In 2016, they partnered again with Alan Sanderson to release their second album, Megalomaniacs.